zenml-io/blog.zenml.io/_posts/2022-09-06-deepchecks-and-zenml.md

 Have I put you off ML test automation yet?
 I hope not, because that is not my intention.
 In fact, I'm here to tell you that it's not all doom and gloom.
-These pains are well understood in the ML community and some emerging tools are already doing a great job address them.
-[Deepchecks](https://deepchecks.com/) is one of them and I will argue in this article that it has perhaps one of the best approaches I've seen in this problem space.
+These pains are well understood in the ML community and some emerging tools are already doing a great job to address them.
+[Deepchecks](https://deepchecks.com/) is one of these new tools and I will argue in this article that it has one of the best approaches I've seen in this problem space.

 ## Why Deepchecks?

-Without going into detail, I'll say this about Deepchecks: it makes implementing automated testing for ML seem like less of a chore.
+Before going into detail, I'll say this about Deepchecks: it makes implementing automated testing for ML seem like less of a chore.
 Deepchecks is more than what you would expect from a traditional testing framework.
 It comes fully packed with up-to-date ML validation best practices and out-of-the-box batteries of